jorainer/metabolomics2023/abstract.md

 documented and stable infrastructure for mass spectrometry (MS) data analysis.
 As part of this initiative, a growing ecosystem of R software packages was and is being developed covering different aspects of metabolomics and proteomics data analysis.
 To avoid the aforementioned problems open shared development, documentation, support and stability are emphasized.

 At the heart of the package ecosystem is the `Spectra` package, that provides the core infrastructure to handle MS data.
 Core functionality, which can be easily re-used by other R software packages, is provided by the `MsCoreUtils` and `MetaboCoreUtils` packages.
-Version 4 of the `xcms` package for LC-MS data pre-processing is now based mainly on this new infrastructure hence gaining support for additional data types (e.g. ion mobility data) and better data handling.
+Version 4 of the `xcms` package for LC-MS data pre-processing is now based mainly on this new infrastructure hence gaining support for additional data types, better data handling and support for ion mobility data.
 Integration of the `xcms` package into the package ecosystem simplifies complete analysis workflows which can include the `MsFeatures` package for feature grouping, and the `MetaboAnnotation` package for annotation of untargeted metabolomics data.
-Seamless integration of publicly available annotation resources is possible through packages such as `MsBackendMassbank`, `MsBackendMsp` `MsBackendWeizMass` or `CompoundDb`, the latter also allowing to create and manage lab-specific annotation resources. `MsQuality` allows for rapid, efficient, and standardized evaluation of MS data quality.
+Seamless integration of publicly available annotation resources is possible through packages such as `MsBackendMassbank`, `MsBackendMsp` `MsBackendWeizMass` or `CompoundDb`, the latter also allowing to create and manage lab-specific annotation resources. `MsQuality` enables rapid, efficient, and standardized quality assessment of MS data.

 Finally, integration of Python based functionality, such as provided by the `matchms` package, is possible through the `SpectriPy` package, and the